Research groups

 My research has focused on long term conditions, in particular heart disease, diabetes and kidney disease.
 I have expertise in quantitative analysis, systematic reviews, meta-analysis and working on large datasets.

-I teach on the Meta-analysis module and the Essential Medical Statisics module of the Evidence Based Health Care, Medical Statistics and Systematic Review Masters programmes.
-I am also the Statistics Coordinator of the DPhil Training Programme.
+I teach on the Meta-analysis and Essential Medical Statistics modules of the Evidence-Based Health Care, Medical Statistics and Systematic Review Masters programmes.
+I am also the Co-Coordinator of the Meta-analysis module and the Statistics Coordinator of the DPhil Training Programme.

 Recent publications